vgribov/cv/generic.md

 ## Education ##

- - In 2002 graduated from Anichkov Lyceum in St. Petersburg and entered the Faculty of Technical Cybernetics of SPbSPU, to the Department of Information Systems for Environmental Safety.
+ - In 2002 graduated from Anichkov Lyceum in St. Petersburg and entered the Faculty of Technical Cybernetics of Saint-Petersburg State Polytechnic University, to the Department of Information Systems for Environmental Safety.
  - In 2006 perfectly defended the work on the "X-ray inspection system for welded joints" and received a bachelor's degree in engineering and technology in the direction of "Instrument-Making"